daanvanhulst/dvh-ng-boilerplate-lt/README.md

 tsd.json       //Used to install TypeScript defintions for third party libraries.

 ## Unit testing
-It has Karma with Jasmine for creating unit tests and uses LESS for creating styles.
+It has Karma with Jasmine for creating unit tests.
+I haven't figured out yet how to write unit tests in TypeScript.
+The preprocessor that I use does not seem to like this, so I am sticking with .js.spec files for now for unit tests.